Automatic and effective discovery of quantum kernels: Application to Anomaly Detection in High Energy Physics

 \section{Application to Anomaly Detection in High Energy Physics}

 The benchmark application we selected is a kernel-based \emph{anomaly detection} task in HEP.
 Specifically, the search for new physics processes in Large Hadron Collider (LHC) events with a realistic dataset eventually deployed at CERN in the current scientific campaign.
-The interest within the HEP community and beyond for these kinds of searches is continuously growing and one of the clear and important examples is shown by \textcite{wozniak2023quantum}, where the anomaly search can greatly benefit from the application of quantum kernel techniques, making it a notable and important application of QML.
+The interest within the HEP community and beyond for these kinds of searches is continuously growing, and one of the clear and vital examples is shown by \textcite{wozniak2023quantum}, where the anomaly search can significantly benefit from the application of quantum kernel techniques, making it a notable and important application of QML.

-Our experiments aim to determine whether our automated approach can match or surpass the quantum kernels proposed in \cite{wozniak2023quantum}, which currently represent one of the state-of-the-art for this task together with ~\cite{schuhmacher2023unravelling} where the authors find that employing a Quantum Support Vector Classifier trained to identify the artificial anomalies allows to identify realistic BSM events with high accuracy.
+Our experiments aim to determine whether our automated approach can match or surpass the quantum kernels proposed in \cite{wozniak2023quantum}, which currently represent one of the state-of-the-art this task together with ~\cite{schuhmacher2023unravelling} where the authors find that employing a Quantum Support Vector Classifier trained to identify the artificial anomalies allows to identify realistic BSM events with high accuracy.
+We clarify that these works are state-of-the-art in regard to kernel methods, and the authors have shown that their quantum kernel outperforms both classical and previously defined quantum kernels, while a more general statement regarding the other possible machine learning model has not been investigated yet.
 To this end, we maintained the same experimental setup and machine learning model used in their study, with the sole modification being the quantum kernel.
 Our results showcase the capability to achieve performance that matches or surpasses the state-of-the-art results for any process examined.
 Importantly, these results were obtained without the need to manually design the quantum transformation, underscoring the inherent automation in our approach.
-A more detailed background on this application can be found in Supplementary Material \ref{apx:proton}.
+A more detailed background on this application can be found in Supplementary Material~S-III.